ChennadeBrown/Project1-558/README.md

 ```

 The following functions will allow the user to query the Norway and
-Switzerland API by entering the column names or all.
-To subset by rows
+Switzerland API by columns by entering the column names or all.
+To
-the user can enter the column name and row to be selected in the filter
+subset by rows the user can enter the column name and row to be selected
-function.
+in the filter function.

 ``` r
 ConfirmedSwiss <- function(type = "all"){